yasiryagi/helpdesk/README.md

 <p align="center"><img src="bug_earn.png"></p>

+#### Description

-Unlike the Validators and Council Members, the bug bounty payments will be somewhat subjective.
-Long term, such decisions will be resolved by the platform, so in future testnets these payouts will at least partially be made by the Council.
+Unlike the `Validators` and `Council Members`, the bug bounty payments will be somewhat subjective.
+Long term, such decisions will be resolved by the platform, so in future testnets these payouts will at least partially be made by the council.

 We saw little interest in this role for Sparta, and only one community member reported `Issues` in the hopes of getting rewarded.
-Jsgenesis contracted this person to perform a more in depth investigation, but we still hope to generate more interest.
+Jsgenesis contracted this person to perform a more in depth investigation, but we still hope to generate more interest in building and finding/resolving bugs.

 To report an `Issue` or make a `Pull request` go to the [node repo](https://github.com/Joystream/substrate-node-joystream), the [UI repo](https://github.com/Joystream/apps/tree/joystream), the [storage node repo](https://github.com/Joystream/storage-node-joystream) or the [runtime repo](https://github.com/Joystream/substrate-runtime-joystream).
 Based on the *importance and quality* of the issue/PR, the Jsgenesis team will decide on the rewards.